Glossary TermApril 20, 2024

 The liquidation trigger:

-• If your losses reach close to your $1,000 margin
+• When your losses approach your $1,000 margin

 • The exchange automatically sells your position